netreplica/graphite/docs/CONTAINERLAB.md

 ## Using `port` visualization mode

-Some nodes that can be used within ContainerLab topology are not acting as regular network devices.
+Some nodes that can be used within ContainerLab topology may not act as regular network devices.
 Examples of such nodes could be

   * Linux hosts with disabled IP forwarding,
   * Traffic Generators.